 Aira and Gretchen think they are safe with the dryads until woodcutters fell the forest

-She examined the overburdened crab apple, poor thing.
+She examined the overburdened crab apple tree, poor thing.
 It certainly needed her help.
-Its verdant branches bent like strung longbows from the weight of the rosy apples.
-Reaching up, she grabbed apple after apple from its branches and dropped them into her collecting basket.
+Its verdant branches bent like strung longbows from the weight of the apples.
+Reaching up, she grabbed apple after apple and dropped them into her collecting basket.

 The dryad slipped out of the silvery bark and sighed with a sound like the whisper of breeze through dry grass.
 The leaves forming her gown were tinged with autumnal red.
-'That feels much better.
-I felt so burdened by all those apples.’
+‘That’s much better.
+I felt so weighed down by my fruit this year.’

 ‘You’re welcome.’
-Aira scrambled up the tree branches, so she could collect apples further up.
+Humming, Aira scrambled up the tree branches in order to collect apples further up.

 ‘You sound quite content,’ the dryad remarked in her musical voice.